On a fourth order equation describing single-component film models: Existence and regularity results with

 \section{Existence and regularity results with $v_0\in A^0(\TT)$}

 In order to prove our existence results, we will make use of the following approximating problem

 with

 \begin{remark}[On the approximating problem] The solutions $\{v_n\}_n$ to \eqref{appr} can be constructed through the Faedo-Galerkin method. \\ Another possibility, is using a Rothe type approximation scheme (see, for instance, \cite[Section 2]{W}, \cite[Theorem 4.3]{SW}) whose main ingredient is discretizing in the time variable.
-The next steps are a fixed point argument to prove the existence of solutions of this new elliptic problem, and finding suitable estimates which do not depend on the discretization parameter to recover the time variable. \end{remark}
+The next steps are a fixed point argument to prove the existence of solutions of this new elliptic problem, and finding suitable estimates which do not depend on the discretization parameter to recover the time variable.\\ The approximating solutions $\{v_n\}_n$ belong to $C^1(0,T;A^0(\TT))\cap L^1(0,T;A^4(\TT))$.
+The rigorous proof of this claim can be done by following these steps. \\ We consider the regularized problem